sergmoro1/laravel-imageable/README.md

 ```
 @import "./imageable/upload.css";
 ```
-Obviously, you can make adjustments to the definition of classes in the file `resources/css/imageable.upload.css`.
+If necessary, you can make adjustments to the classes definition in the `resources/css/imageable/upload.css` file since this is a copy of a similar package file.

 ## JS
 The `jQuery` plugin [`simpleUpload`](http://simpleupload.michaelcbrook.com/) is used to upload images, so you need to add `jQuery` library in the file `resources/js/app.js`.